StarRocks/starrocks/docs/table_design/Data_distribution.md

 **Create multiple partitions in batch after a table is created**

-  After a table is created, you can use the ALTER TABLE statement to add partitions at a time.
-The syntax is similar to that of creating multiple partitions at a time at table creation.
+  After a table is created, you can use the ALTER TABLE statement to add partitions in.
+The syntax is similar to that of creating multiple partitions in batch at table creation.
 You need to configure `START`, `END`, and `EVERY` in the `ADD PARTITIONS` clause.

   ```SQL
   ALTER TABLE site_access